Updated on Feb. 28, 2014

 If you like wearing costumes, don't miss the opportunity to go all the way out when you join Banda de Ipanema.
 But you'll be totally OK in plain summer clothes.

-Carnival Parade on Saturday, Feb.9 at 4 p.m.
+Carnival Parade on Saturday, March 1 and Fat Tuesday, March 4, at 5 p.m.

 Starting Point: Rua Gomes Carneiro